 How To Make Gummy Candy

-Although the mold comes with an eyedropper, instead I like using this 4oz plastic squeeze dispensing bottle.
+Although the mold comes with an eyedropper, instead I like using this plastic squeeze bottle.
 The bottle is much larger so it only takes a minute to fill the mold.
 To remove any bubbles on top, I do use the eyedropper.
 Make sure to watch my video to see how I do this.

 Also, when your making these yummy LEGO gummies, remember that it needs to set in the fridge for at least one hour.
 Make sure to read the notes in my below recipe card to understand the quantity and time required.

 1. Candy Block Mold by The Modern Gummy

 After making the LEGO candy, I assembled the tree on top of cake boards.
 I got a large cake board and cut them into 5″ x 3.5″ rectangles.
 These allow the tree to easily slide into the clear plastic bags and then I tied each bag with red and white twine.
 It’s so cute.
 I’m pretty sure these are the best food gifts I’ve ever given!

 Watch How To Make This Gummy Candy Tree

 The best way to learn how to make the Christmas Tree LEGO gummies is to see it in action.
 Here’s a fun video showing how to build it this yummy tree.